DavidJPOS/TII_road_data/README.md

 Map of counter locations locations.
 Green have been sucessfully scrapped, fully red points have not (most of these are counter that are no longer in use).
 ![the map](https://github.com/DavidJPOS/TII_road_data/blob/master/plots/road_location_with_scraped_data3.png).

-The daily traffic counts over the last few months:
+The weekly change in traffic over the last few months (using the 3rd of Feb as the baseline reference day):
 ![the time-series](https://github.com/DavidJPOS/TII_road_data/blob/master/plots/total_traffic_weekly_pc.png).

 The daily traffic counts over the last few months: